AdobeDocs/marketo.en/help/marketo/product-docs/administration/users-and-roles/descriptions-of-role-permissions.md

 * Access Webhooks - Gives users to Webhooks in Admin, for setting details and Response Mappings
 * Access Workspaces and Partitions - Gives users access to create, edit, and delete Workspaces and Partitions in Admin

-_&#42;This permission is being introduced in passive mode and is not accessible at this time, to avoid disruption for existing users.
+_&#42;To avoid disruption for existing users, this permission is being introduced in passive mode and is visible but not accessible at this time.
 We will communicate how to implement it when it becomes active in mid-2024._

 ## Access API  {#access-api}